tdebaets/wertweak/README.md

 To keep your repository up-to-date, run the `update.bat` script.
 This script essentially runs a `git pull` but also performs some basic checks before pulling.
 It also runs a `git submodule update` after the pull to update the `common` submodule as well.

 If you want to contribute to this project, don't clone its main repository, but create your own fork first and clone that fork instead.
 Then commit/push your work on a topic branch and submit a pull request.
-For details, see the [generic instructions for contributing to projects](https://github.com/tdebaets/common/blob/master/CONTRIBUTING.md) in the `common` repository.
+For details, see the [generic instructions for contributing to projects](https://github.com/tdebaets/common/blob/master/CONTRIBUTING.md).

 Building
 --------